 - The limitations of having only 6 types may have led you to get scores on certain types that don’t accurately capture your interest (see above example regarding machines/nature/athletics and the Realistic type).

 - If your results require additional clarification, I strongly advise you complete the Basic Interests Survey next.

-Here’s a video example of how a person with career counseling training interpreted her own O*NET Interest Profiler and Basic Interests Survey results.
+Here’s a video example of how a person interpreted their own O*NET Interest Profiler and Basic Interests Survey results.